Commodore (United States): Commodore in Yachting Leadership

 Commodores, Vice-Commodores and Rear-Commodores are also known as civilian Flag officers because they have an Epaulettes, Regalia and Maritime flags with designated symbols and number of stars for their ranks.
-Many of the clubs that are more than a century old, such as the Los Angeles Yacht Club have formal ceremonies, where Commodores from more than 100 surrounding yacht clubs, flag officers of the US Navy and Coast Guard attend a ceremony at the beginning of the year.
-The ceremony includes a bagpipe entrance, a presentation of the country flag by commissioned officers of the country's navy and a cannon shot upon the raising of each individual officer's flags on a flag staff, (also known as Flagpoles) for each flag officer (Commodore, Vice Commodore, Rear Commodore) as their term of office officially begins.
+Many of the clubs that are more than a century old, such as the Los Angeles Yacht Club have formal ceremonies, where Commodores from more than 100 surrounding yacht clubs and flag officers of the U.S. Navy and U.S Coast Guard attend a ceremony at the beginning of the year.
+The ceremony includes a bagpipe entrance, a presentation of the country flag by commissioned officers of the country's navy, and a cannon shot upon the raising of each individual officer's flags on a flag staff (also known as Flagpoles) for each flag officer (Commodore, Vice Commodore, Rear Commodore) as their term of office officially begins.
 Sometimes a trumpet fanfare is also include for special occasions like ribbon cutting in 2019 for the 50th Transpacific Yacht Race.
 Salutes are given to Commodores for special ceremonies, including Opening Days of the Racing Season.

 Popular use

 Commodore as mascot or nickname

 The athletic teams of Vanderbilt University of the Southeastern Conference use "Commodore" as their mascot, the nickname of the university's founder and namesake Cornelius Vanderbilt.

 Gulf Coast State College in Panama City, Florida, also uses the Commodore mascot for its sports teams.

+Bayside High School (Queens) located in the Bayside neighborhood of the New York City borough of Queens also uses the Commodore as its mascot.

 Commodore as a title of recognition by State of Rhode Island

 The state of Rhode Island has a group of select individuals, appointed by the governor, known as Rhode Island Commodores.
 Rhode Island Commodores function as ambassadors for the state and promote its economy and attractions.
-It is similar to the title Kentucky Colonel but less commonly awarded.
+It is similar to the title Kentucky Colonel, but less commonly awarded.